ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 One of the biggest selling points, especially in recent years, is that Kubernetes can provide a very similar user experience for developers across different on-premise and cloud environments.
 It can provide a common abstraction from the underlying infrastructure through its API.
 This also allows solutions build on top of Kubernetes to be easily portable across different environments.
+Or at least, that's the promise that is being made by Kubernetes platform teams across the industry.

 <!-- //why mgd k8s? -->

 Running Kubernetes yourself can be very hard to do properly.
-Managing all the moving parts, especially when the workloads running are changing frequently and use more advanced features, can be challenging, to say the least.
+Managing all the moving parts, especially when the workloads are changing frequently can be challenging, to say the least.
+Mix in the usage of more advanced features like a service mesh, custom operators or multi-cloud cluster and it can become a real challenge to maintain.
 All hyper-scale (and more and more smaller scale) providers have managed Kubernetes offerings for customers that do want to leverage the power of Kubernetes, but don't want the hassle of managing all the different pieces of the solution.
 Google has its Google Kubernetes Engine, GKE for short, Azure has its Azure Kubernetes Service, AKS, and lastly, Amazon has its Elastic Kubernetes Service, EKS for short.
-Although all of these services deliver a Kubernetes cluster, they aren't all created equally as we'll see further in this blog post.
+Although all of these services deliver a Kubernetes cluster, they aren't all created equally as will become clear further in this blog post.

 <!-- //why k8s just one part of the story/not the complete picture? -->
 For most deployments of Kubernetes, Kubernetes itself is only part of the software stack of a software project.